Our Process

 Contractor Bidding Administration (billed hourly)

-With the Schematic Plan in hand, we meet with several local landscape contractors on-site, walk them through the design, and field bid-related questions.
+With the Schematic Plan in hand, we meet with several local Landscape Contractors (we can suggest some of our favorites).
+We walk each of them through the design on-site and answer bid-related questions.
 This competitive bidding process allows you to compare different contractors before making a decision, with the goal of getting bids that are 'apples-to-apples'.
+Best practice is to have at least 3 bids.
 Together, we choose the contractor, based on cost, experience, availability, communication, organization skills, etc. Once the bid is formally signed, our project gets placed on the contractor's construction calendar, which is typically a few weeks/months into the future.
 While awaiting construction, we identify aspects of the design that need additional detail and specification (such as Planting Design).
 Together, we make these design decisions, with a close eye on the budget.

 Planting Design (fixed price)